String Manipulation

 ['dewitt', 'lacquiparle', 'lewisandclark', 'stjohnthebaptist'])

-Since each county name in both tables now has the same transformed representation, we can successfully join the two tables.
+Since the county names now have consistent representations, we can successfully join the two tables.

-In the code above we used a loop to transform each county name. pandas
+In the preceding code, we used a loop to transform each county name.
+The pandas

 Series